algorithmica-org/algorithmica/content/english/hpc/simd/x86-simd.md

 The most direct and low-level way to use SIMD is to use the vector instructions in assembly — they aren't different from their scalar equivalents at all — but we are not going to do that.
 Instead, we will use *intrinsic* functions mapping to these instructions that are available in all modern C/C++ compilers.

+In this section, we will go through the basic of their syntax, and in the following ones we will discuss using them to do something actually interesting.

 ## Setup

 To use them, we need to do a little groundwork.